tahir48/CPP-Algorithms-And-DataStructures-Analysis/README.md

 Time taken to pop a list of size 200000: 27393.3 ms Ratio of time taken (200000/100000): 4.0327

+**popFirst**
+Time taken to pop a list of size 100000: 1.998 ms
+Time taken to pop a list of size 200000: 4 ms
+Ratio of time taken (Y/X): 2.002

-Observation: It is expected poping an element of the list should take linear time since it is an O(n) operation.
+Observation: In the first implementation, I return duration.count() in measurePopTime method.
+It is expected poping an element of the list should take linear time since it is an O(n) operation.
 However, I am observing a non-linear growth i.e., O(n^2).
-This result is similar to what we faced in the append method.
-How can I handle this problem?
-1. Take median of 1000 times running the same test.
-2. Try on different machines, OS, etc.
+Later I understand that I am not calculating individual operation time. returning duration.count()/listSize I can now see correct comparison.
+Expecting O(n) i.e., linear time complexity for pop method and O(1) i.e., constant time complexity for popFirst method.

+**pop**
+Average time taken to pop an individual element of a list of size 100000: 0.067869 ms Average time taken to pop an individual element of a list of size 200000: 0.13682 ms Ratio of time taken (Y/X): 2.01594
+**popFirst**
+Average time taken to pop an individual element of a list of size 100000: 2e-005 ms Average time taken to pop an individual element of a list of size 200000: 2e-005 ms Ratio of time taken (Y/X): 1

 ### LinkedList::reverse():

 Time taken to reverse a list of size 100000: 196.913 ms Time taken to reverse a list of size 200000: 396.76 ms